 We are a great nation because we have remained united, but for plurality.

 We want a united Mexico, we want a strong Mexico, we want a sovereign Mexico.
 A Mexico of freedoms, a Mexico with peace, because the channels of democracy and justice are broad.

 There is room for everyone in Mexico for which we fight hard.

 I am a Mexican with popular roots.
-I am a Mexican who has travelled our country on many occasions, who never ceases to marvel at the great variety and human wealth of our country and who never ceases to notice shortcomings and pains.
+I am a Mexican who has traveled our country on many occasions, who never ceases to marvel at the great variety and human wealth of our country, and who never ceases to notice shortcomings and pains.

 I reiterate that I come from a culture of effort and not a privilege.
 Like my parents, like my grandparents, I am a man of work who relies more on facts than on words.
 But for that very reason, I am a man of my word, a man of my word that I want to commit myself to the change that I have proposed: a change with direction and responsibility.